datocms/ruby-datocms-client/docs/dato-cli.md

     └── ...
 ```

 Our job is to generate the Markdown files in the `content` directory from the data contained in our DatoCMS site.
-Also the Toml files contained in the in the `data` directory need the same treatment.
+The Toml files contained in the in the `data` directory need to be generated as well.

 ### Set up the site